We all know that Virginia is for lovers — but is it for savers, too?

 The site of the first permanent British colony, and thus the first state in America, Virginia is awash in historical and cultural intrigue, not to mention plain old natural beauty: From the beachy east coast to the mountainous west, Old Dominion’s got it all.

-It makes sense then that so many people live here (just over 8.5 million, in fact).
+It makes sense then that so many people live here (over 8.6 million, in fact).
 U.S. News ranks it seventh in terms of overall quality of life.

 But what’s the cost of living like?